coderefinery/testing/_episodes/05-pre-commit-hook.md

 ## Git hooks

-Git hooks are scripts that we can define and which can be run when certain Git events happen.
+**Git hooks** are scripts that we can define and which can be run when certain Git events happen.
+They can, for example, run tests before a commit and reject if it fails.

-There are client-side hooks and server-side hooks.

-Here we will use a client-side the `pre-commit` hook to run a script before a commit is recorded.
+There are **client-side hooks** (run on your own computer when committing) and **server-side hooks** (run on server after pushing, usually used to test if merging is okay).

 ---

-## Exercise: Testing using a `pre-commit` hook
+## Type-along: Testing using a `pre-commit` hook

+Here we will use our previous `example.py` and add a git client-side hook the `pre-commit` hook to run a script before a commit is recorded.

 ### 1. The starting point is our `example.py` file